Published: March 2022

 As countries accumulate trade surpluses, they keep those gains in sovereign international reserves.
 This represents the pool of assets that a country’s central bank can draw upon to defend the country’s currency if needed.
 The more reserves a country has relative to its GDP and money supply, the more defense it has against a meltdown in its fiat currency.
 The country can sell these reserves and buy back its own currency to support its currency per-unit value.
 The currency may not be backed up by gold at a redeemable rate, but it’s backed up by diverse assets as needed if its starts to rapidly lose value.

 The world collectively has about $15 trillion USD-equivalents worth of official sovereign reserves.
-Less than $2.5 trillion of that is gold, with more than $12.5 trillion held as fiat reserves (dollars, euros, yen, franks, etc).
+Less than $2.5 trillion of that is gold, with more than $12.5 trillion held as fiat reserves (dollars, euros, yen, francs, etc).
 Fiat reserves consist of government bonds and bank deposits, and can be easily frozen by the countries that issue them.
 In addition, many gold holdings are not held within the country, but instead are held in New York or London on their behalf.

 Thus, the vast majority of sovereign official reserves, are permissioned assets rather than permissionless assets.
 They are non-sovereign; able to be frozen by foreign nations.
 War crystalizes this fact.